skip-mev/skip-go/README.md

 ### Start the development server

-it will run watch the core and widget packages,it will run the example app on `http://localhost:3000`
+It will run the example app on `http://localhost:3000`

 ```bash
 yarn dev